blue2cat/boggle-app/README.md

 # Boggle Game
 This is a Boggle game that can be played in the browser.
 The game is built using React and Node.js.
 The server finds as many words as possible from a given Boggle board.

-Both frontend and backend are in the same repository.
-The frontend is in the `client` directory and the backend is in the `backend` directory.
-The modules are separated via NPM workspaces.
-See [App Setup](#app-setup) for more information.
+Both the frontend and backend are in the same repository.See [App Setup](#app-setup) for more information.

-### Boggle Board
-The Boggle board is a 4x4 grid of letters.
-The server finds words on the board by iterating through each letter on the board and finding all possible words that start with that letter.
-The server uses a depth-first search to find words on the board.

 ## App Setup
 As mentioned above, the app uses NPM workspaces to separate the frontend and backend modules.
 To run the app, execute the following commands from the root of the repo: